 The API of this component is specified in Ui.java

-The UI consists of a MainWindow
+The UI consists of several key components:

-, StaffListPanel
+StaffListPanel

-, inherit from the abstract UiPart
+: Provides access to help documentationAll these components inherit from the abstract UiPart

 class which captures the commonalities between classes that represent parts of the visible GUI.

-The UI component uses the JavaFx UI framework.
+The UI component uses the JavaFX UI framework.
 The layout of these UI parts are defined in matching .fxml

 files that are in the src/main/resources/view